machal/cssmine-content/css3-border-image.md

     empty area is evenly distributed among all repetitions (space is added to each repetition)

-Remember that it is possbile to set various values for the horizontal and vertical parts of the border.
-See an exmaple:
+Remember that it is possible to set various values for the horizontal and vertical parts of the border.
+See an example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 border-image-repeat: stretch repeat;